 As the name suggested, Monopolistic competition is the market that contains both the elements of monopoly and competition.
 In accordance with Chamberlin in monopolistic competition, many suppliers produce products which are substitute but consumers don’t consider it.
 That is why firms operated into the market are not price takers.
 Henceforth all the price-makers firms face downward slopes.

-As defined by essay helpers, monopolistic firms face a low entry barrier that causes smooth leaving and entry of the firm.
+As defined by online assignment help Australia experts, monopolistic firms face a low entry barrier that causes smooth leaving and entry of the firm.

 Features of Monopolist competition